Chaos in the vicinity of a singularity in the Three-Body Problem: The equilateral triangle experiment in the zero angular momentum limit: Results

 \subsubsection{Zoom-in on the binary-single regime}

-The bottom left panel of Figure~\ref{fig:phase_space_singularity} shows the same phase space as Figure~\ref{fig:phase-space3} of our \textbf{Set A} , but for smaller values of $S_{1}/S_{2}$ and $S_{1}/S_{3}$.
+The bottom left panel of Figure~\ref{fig:Fig5} shows the same phase space as Figure~\ref{fig:Fig4} of our \textbf{Set A} , but for smaller values of $S_{1}/S_{2}$ and $S_{1}/S_{3}$.
 The right middle pair of panels shows the binary-single scattering regime.
 The bottom right figures show two zoom-in on the regular regions of the binary-single scattering regime.

-The three branches of the ``triangle'' correspond to the binary-single scattering regime, where two of the bodies are very far from the third.
+The three corners of the phase space in Figure~\ref{fig:Fig5} correspond to the binary-single scattering regime, where two of the bodies are very far from the third.
 In panel \textbf{e}, we see regular regions repeating at approximately regular intervals, which are separated by chaotic patches of phase space.
 The first three regular regions have roughly the same shape (see panel \textbf{f}).
 However, the second zoom-in panel reveals two bulges arising from the centre of each regular region (see panel \textbf{g}).
 The bulges increase in size as we move farther into the extreme binary-single scattering regime (see panel \textbf{h}).
 Importantly, the regular structures do not disappear and appear to continue indefinitely down to increasingly small scales.